Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 	:alt: Project Creation: fill your project information
 	:name: Project Creation: fill your project information

 Some platforms may have more fields to fill.
-Tuleap offers the possibility to add more project informations if you need (see :ref:`software-map-(or Project Tree)`).
+Tuleap offers the possibility to add more project information if you need (see :ref:`software-map-(or Project Tree)`).

 The new project will use exactly the same configuration as the template.